 What we're doing about speeding

-As part of the Towards Zero Action Plan, we’re working with local communities to discuss road safety issues and on ways to make their busy areas safer.
+As part of the Towards Zero Action Plan, we’re working with local communities to discuss road safety issues and ways to make their busy areas safer.
 More broadly we’re helping people understand how vulnerable the human body is to impact forces generated by vehicles travelling at speed.

 When new speed limits have been introduced on major routes, drivers and riders who exceed the new limits will be given information about why the changes were made and about the importance of safer speeds.
 We’ll encourage drivers to use speed alert technology as well, and continue with safety cameras to deter speeding.
 To ensure safer speeds, particularly around cyclists and pedestrians, we’ll install infrastructure to slow traffic down, like roundabouts, gateways at shopping centres and raised platforms.